bobalazek/dexlytics/README.md

-# Moonlytics
+# Dexlytics

-Moonlytics is a tool that analyzes pairs on DEXes to try and find any potential tokens/pairs that are going to the moon!
+Dexlytics is a tool that analyzes pairs on DEXes to try and find any potential tokens/pairs that are going to the moon!

 **Notice: It's still under heavy development and things do not yet work as expected or as fast as they should!**